Magic Mind: From under $1M to over $50M run-rate in 5 years

 7 Day Challenge

 53.1M impressionsOur most successful format.
 Creators try Magic Mind for 7 days and film their authentic experience.
-3,952 deals closed through this single campaign format.
+3,952 collaborations closed through this single campaign format.

 High Signal Creators